-The Texas Historical Commission (THC) sponsors two awards that recognize County Historical Commission (CHC) service––the Distinguished Service Award and the Award of Merit.
-More information about these awards is featured below.
-While these awards provide statewide recognition, we find that local level acknowledgement from cities and counties proves to be just as meaningful.
+The Texas Historical Commission recognizes County Historical Commission (CHC) service with the Distinguished Service Award (DSA).
+While DSAs provide statewide recognition, local level acknowledgement from cities and counties proves to be just as meaningful.
 Consider a local award program to affirm quality preservation work in your county.
 Photo courtesy of Lavaca CHC.

 Distinguished Service Awards